 Take a look at the photo's from our recent install at East London based, Forever Beta's new office space.
 We think our planting scheme has really made this space sing!

 Our brief was to 'green-up' Forever Beta's new office space and add some tactility.
 The blank canvas of a pared back, industrial warehouse with exposed services was a great start.
 Our key planting elements complement the industrial style in their metal simple forms.
 We also added a nod to Forever Beta's signature red logo in the use of red rope for hanging planters.
-Our design is made up by 4 key planting elements.

 Watch Forever Beta's testimonial on how the greenery has improved their working space.